pinac0099/map-reduce-framework/README.md

 # Description

-A MapReduce framework in Java, implementing the following generic behavior:
+This project introduces a MapReduce framework in Java, implementing the following generic behavior:

 Four input parameters are provided through the command line: